ddev/ddev-xhgui/README.md

 ### Drupal 8+

-The `xhgui/examples` contains files which can be used to quick-start a Drupal installation.
+The `xhgui/examples` contains files to quick-start a Drupal installation configuration.

 - Copy the files from `xhgui/examples` to the sites's `web/sites/default` folder.